ohmg-dev/blog/src/content/blog/2024-06-24-piloting-a-sanborn-map-georef-a-thon-for-gis-day-2023.md

 category: writing
 published: true
 ---
-Last November, Josh Sadvari and Michelle Hooper hosted a Georef-a-thon OSU Libraries using [OldInsuranceMaps.net](http://OldInsuranceMaps.net), and wrote this detailed piece about how they prepared for the event, how the platform worked for them, and what kind of engagement their participants got from the experience.
+Last November, Josh Sadvari and Michelle Hooper hosted a Georef-a-thon at The Ohio State University Libraries using [OldInsuranceMaps.net](http://OldInsuranceMaps.net), and wrote this detailed piece about how they prepared for the event, how the platform worked for them, and what kind of engagement their participants got from the experience.

 [Piloting a Sanborn Map Georef-a-thon for GIS Day 2023](https://waml.org/waml-information-bulletin/volume-55-number-2/piloting-a-sanborn-map-georef-a-thon/), WAML Information Bulletin, Western Association of Map Libraries.
 2024.
 Josh Sadvari and Michelle Hooper